“The time to relax is when you don’t have time for it.”

 An unfinished task that is tumbling around in the back of your mind can cause quite a bit of stress and negativity within.
 So if you know you have one of those then ask yourself:

-What is one small I can do today to start getting this task to done?
+What is one small thing I can do today to start getting this task to done?

 Then take that first step and put yourself in motion towards finishing.